-You should consult IRS guidelines and a tax professional to determine which category your mining activity would fall under.
+You should consult IRS guidelines and a tax professional to determine whether your mining operation would be considered a ‘business’ or ‘hobby’.

 Can the IRS track crypto mining?
 Yes.
 All transactions on the blockchain are publicly visible.
 In the past, the IRS has worked with contractors like Chainalysis to analyze blockchain transactions and identify ‘anonymous’ wallets.
 How much taxes do I pay on mining rewards?

 The tax rate that you pay on your mining rewards varies depending on what income bracket you fall into in a given year.